Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

 These are common symptoms that are relatively mild.
 Many pet owners turn to hypoallergenic dog food to help alleviate certain allergies.
-Most holistic practitioners agree that allergic reactions are usually the result of some find of an underlying health problem, system imbalance, or weakened immune system.
+Most holistic practitioners agree that allergic reactions are usually the result of some kind of an underlying health problem, system imbalance, or weakened immune system.

 Cheaper dog food usually contains fillers, meat byproducts, and inexpensive ingredients such as corn or wheat gluten.
-These fillers can cause an array of problems such as hair and skin issues, frequent ear infections, itchiness, and other sorts of ailments.
+These fillers can cause an array of problems, such as hair and skin issues, frequent ear infections, itchiness, and other sorts of ailments.

 What Does "Holistic Dog Food" Mean?

-For example, if your dog's hair gets dry and flaky, there are many shampoos out there that promises a smooth and silky coat.
-This shampoo may fix the symptoms but there could be an underlying cause of the dry skin.
+Holistic health generally means fixing the root of a health problem rather than just getting rid of the symptoms.
+For example, if your dog's hair gets dry and flaky, there are many shampoos out there that promise a smooth and silky coat.
+This shampoo may fix the symptoms, but there could be an underlying cause of dry skin.

 He could possibly be allergic to an ingredient, filler, or coloring in his food.
-Or, your dog could possibly be missing some important nutrients such as omega 3 fatty acids.
+Or, your dog could possibly be missing some important nutrients, such as omega-3 fatty acids.

-Whether it's a skin condition or digestive issue that your dog has, holistic food serves to get to the root of the problem.
+Whether it's a skin condition or a digestive issue that your dog has, holistic food serves to get to the root of the problem.
 Since holistic food contains a wide array of vitamins and minerals, it may even solve other problems too.

-Holistic dog food is created based on this definition, with the goal of providing your dog the much needed nutrients to balance out their health and well being.
-It is made from high quality ingredients, such as whole grain rice, real meat, antioxidants, vitamins, probiotics, digestive enzymes, omega 3 fatty acids, and other nutrients.
+Holistic dog food is created based on this definition, with the goal of providing your dog the much-needed nutrients to balance out their health and wellbeing.
+It is made from high-quality ingredients, such as whole grain rice, real meat, antioxidants, vitamins, probiotics, digestive enzymes, omega-3 fatty acids, and other nutrients.

 You can expect to see the following nutrients: